Night blooming cereus

 Stems may have a few branches, but most spreading occurs from the base.
-Only when the large, frilly white flowers bloom (either along the branches or at the tip) does the plant become noticeable, but this happens during the night, the flowers staying open just a little way into the following day.
-The bright red fruits remain on the stems for several months, however.
+Only when the large, frilly, greenish-white flowers bloom (either along the branches or at the tip) does the plant become noticeable, but this happens during the night, the flowers staying open just a little way into the following morning.
+Flowers are up to one inch in diamater, and the outer tepals have pale reddish stripes on the lower surfaces.
+The bright red fruits remain on the stems for several months, darkening as they age.